Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Experiment

 \subsection{Implementation Details and Metrics}

-\todo[disable]{(why use Qwen2-VL here)} We employed Qwen2-VL-7B~\cite{wang2024qwen2}, which possesses grounding and instruction-following capabilities, and approaches state-of-the-art standards over other LVLMs, and MDETR-longformer~\cite{madge2025mdc} as baseline models.
-Both Qwen2-VL (LoRA adapters) and MDETR-Longformer are adapted through supervised fine-tuning.
+\todo[disable]{(why use Qwen2-VL here)} We employed Qwen2-VL-7B~\cite{wang2024qwen2}, approaching state-of-the-art over other LVLMs, and MDETR-longformer~\cite{madge2025mdc} as baseline models.
+Both Qwen2-VL (LoRA adapters) and MDETR-Longformer are adapted by supervised fine-tuning.
+For Qwen2-VL-7B, fine-tuning is performed using supervised fine-tuning (SFT) with LoRA, employing a learning rate of \(1\times10^{-4}\), a cosine learning-rate schedule, and three training epochs.
+LoRA adapters are applied to all layers, with training conducted in bfloat16 precision and a per-GPU batch size of 4.
+Fine-tuning and prompt details are available on GitHub.
 For metrics, we computed the average F1 score and Prec@(F1=1, IoU$\geq 0.5$)~\cite{he2023grec} across all predicted samples and ground-truth samples.